-Space Force set to defend deep space
+Space Force set to defend cislunar space, counter China and Russia’s joint effort

 “Additionally, Russian electronic warfare, cyber, and counterspace capabilities would pose a threat to critical command, control, communications, computer, intelligence, surveillance, and reconnaissance (C4ISR) capabilities, without which a number of key NATO warfighting functions would be degraded,” the report said.

-The report urges NATO forces to develop improved missiles and other strike weapons to put Russian air and coastal defenses at greater risk as a way to deter a future conflict.
+The report urges NATO forces to develop improved missiles and other strike weapons to put Russian air and coastal defenses at greater risk as a way to deter conflict.

 “Given the centrality of coastal and air defenses (and the capability to preemptively weaken Western air power) to Russian military strategy, standoff munitions, ground-based electronic warfare (EW) and air base-hardening are among the options for NATO to reduce Russia‘s ability to impose obstacles to establishing NATO air superiority,” the report said.

-NATO also should harden its defenses against Russian electronic warfare that Moscow regards as a key strategic tool in a war to weaken the alliance’s forces.
+NATO also should harden its defenses against Russian electronic warfare, which Moscow regards as a key strategic tool to weaken the alliance’s forces.

-The report, “Competing with Russia Militarily Implications of Conventional and Nuclear Conflicts,” was sponsored by the Army and published this month.
-It was written by RAND analysts Clint Reach, Edward Geist, Abby Doll and Joe Cheravitch.
+The report, “Competing With Russia Militarily: Implications of Conventional and Nuclear Conflicts,” was sponsored by the Army and published this month.
+It was written by Rand analysts Clint Reach, Edward Geist, Abby Doll and Joe Cheravitch.

 Republican senators this week proposed legislation that would punish China for what they say is its failure to cooperate with international efforts to find the origin of the COVID-19 pandemic and a separate bill that would restrict presidential appointees from working for China.